Courses

 Select one of the following first-year honors courses as a requirement.

-- HON 101: Research Scholars - Introduction to critical thinking, scholarly inquiry, and diversity of perspectives through an interdisciplinary approach to a societal problem.
+- HON 101: "The Human Experience" - Introduction to critical thinking, scholarly inquiry, and diversity of perspectives through an interdisciplinary approach to a societal problem.
 This is a small, discussion-based course focused on what it means to be an active, engaged Honors student.

-- HON 102: Leaders in Action - Introduction to leadership, public service, and being a democratic citizen through an interdisciplinary approach.
+- HON 102: "The Leadership Experience" - Introduction to leadership, public service, and being a democratic citizen through an interdisciplinary approach.
 Students will learn what it means to bridge theory with action through guest speakers, lectures, and mentorship.

 These courses provide you with an excellent starting point in Honors and in college.
 Your thinking will be sparked by interesting readings, films, cultural and intellectual experiences, service, and discussion on the big questions in life.